You are here

 From a collection of less than 2000 books housed in a section of the Las Vegas High School auditorium in 1955, the UNLV Libraries main library has grown into a an award-winning and highly admired state-of-the-art facility with a collection numbering over a million volumes.

-The oldest of these libraries, the Curriculum Materials Library, grew from the children's collections that originally existed with the main library.
+The oldest of these libraries, the Teacher Development & Research Library, grew from the children's collections that originally existed with the main library.
 The need for a collection to guide teacher education was one of the main reasons that the Curriculum Materials Library opened in 1973 within the Carlson Education Building.
 Over the years, the original collection of children's books has expanded to include textbooks, curriculum guides, teacher resource guides, and media items.

 The Architecture Studies Library opened within the newly-opened Sogg School of Architecture building in August 1997 on the south side of the UNLV campus.
 Designed by Swisher & Hall, it occupies some 16,000 square feet on two floors of the Sogg Architecture building.
 In addition to books, serials, and audiovisual materials, it contains a notable collection of materials on Las Vegas architecture, including local planning materials and the AIA Design Archives.